I have written previously about the curriculum we use for educating our children at home, known as the Robinson Curriculum.

 (These vocabulary lists are on the CDs or they can be purchased in book format at the Robinson Books website.)

-These word lists are essential to the curriculum!
+These word lists are, in my opinion, essential to the curriculum!
 However, I do not have the children do word lists that correspond with the books, because they read the books much faster than they complete the word lists.
 I just let them pick out whatever they want.

 Make at least four or five packets so you don’t have to be busy with that in the first several weeks of starting the curriculum.
 After that, just keep making new ones every week until you have quite a few.